Philip Hans Franses Scholarship

 Amount and payment

-This scholarship concerns a partial tuition fee waiver for the duration of the bachelor programme (maximum of 3 years / 4 years in case of Double bachelor BSc2 enrolment), conditional upon annual re-evaluation.
+This scholarship concerns a partial tuition fee waiver of 10.000 euro for the first year of the bachelor programme.
 Applicants who are awarded this waiver will therefore not directly receive a sum of money themselves.

 Application procedure